themitosan/grpp/README.md

 ## How to use

+To know everything GRPP can do, we recommend checking out [the command list](cmd_list.md).

+But - Just get started, the following content should do the trick.

 The first thing you need to do is initialize a folder, where it will store it's settings file and all repos.

 To do this, run the following command: